 Jon C. Hodgson

-Jaialdi, the mega-Basque festival celebrated every five years in Boise, Idaho, was supposed to take place in July 28 to Aug.
-2, 2020.
-On April 6, the festival organizers announced the postponement of the event to July 2012.
+Jaialdi, the mega-Basque festival celebrated every five years in Boise, Idaho, was supposed to take place in 2020.
+In April 2020, the festival organizers postponed the event to July 2021 because of Covid restrictions.
+Then, in mid-January 2021, they announced the postponement of the event to 2022.
+The participation of Basque Country musicians and dancers and many other details that require much advance planning led organizers to wait one more year.

 Athletes compete at Jaialdi 2015 Sports Night